skip to content

 Each committee will assess the quantity, quality and degree of innovation and leadership (e.g. course design at a macro level) in teaching.
 If an academic teaching & scholarship post holder is undertaking a standard amount of teaching in a satisfactory way, a mid-range score would be appropriate.
 Many teaching staff teach more than their stint from time to time and regularly contribute to updating courses and modules; such contributions are regarded to be part of their usual academic role.

-If a Head of Institution (or other senior academic) providing the Institutional Statement believes the applicant’s contribution is at a significantly higher or lower level than the standard expected of academic teaching & scholarship staff on the grade currently held, and merits a score substantially higher or lower than the standard expected, detailed evidence must be provided.
+If a Head of Institution (or other senior academic) providing the Institutional Statement believes the applicant’s contribution is at a significantly higher or lower level than the standard expected of academic teaching & scholarship staff on the grade currently held and merits a score substantially higher or lower than the standard expected, detailed evidence must be provided.

-All academic teaching & scholarship staff are expected to be able to evidence criteria 1 and 2 as relevant to each stage of progression as specified in Schemes A and B respectively, with scoring reflecting the quality and quantity of contribution.
 The award of a very high score therefore indicates that the applicant is making an exceptional contribution in several aspects of teaching.
 The nature of that exceptional contribution should be addressed in the SC meeting minutes.
 A low score indicates that there are significant concerns about the quantity or quality of an applicant’s teaching and the Institutional Statement should clearly set out these concerns.

 Furthermore, that teaching is expected to benefit considerably from relevant scholarship in the discipline or applied to its delivery (criterion 3) and/or the applicant will be expected to evidence significant contributions to developmental or strategic initiatives (criterion 4).
 Thus, even excellent teaching and a major contribution to curriculum redesign without evidence of such contributions would not warrant scores in the highest banding.